tessercat/daoistic-web/blog/entries/setting-the-bar.md

 builders don’t botch jobs,
 farmers don’t waste resources, merchants don’t lose money.

-We're happy with our lot in life, though we're organized differently and have different skills.
+We're happy with our lot in life though we're organized differently and have different specialties.
-We all do easy jobs
+We do easy jobs
 and don’t get in each other’s way, make mistakes and get corrected, get it right and get credit.